Andrew Chatto: Chatto & Windus

 One of the Hotten's victims was Mark Twain, but Chatto managed to establish good relations with him and they became good friends.
-Chatto worked his charm with other authors also, and Robert Louis Stevenson said: If you don't know that you have a good author, I know I have a good publisher.
-Your fair, open and handsome dealings are a good point in my life, and do more for my crazy health than has yet been done by any doctor.
+Despite his speech, Chatto enjoyed very good relations with Mark Twain.
+Chatto worked his charm with other authors also, and Robert Louis Stevenson said: "If you don't know that you have a good author, I know I have a good publisher.
+Your fair, open and handsome dealings are a good point in my life, and do more for my crazy health than has yet been done by any doctor."

-In 1876, Chatto brought in Percy Spalding (third quarter of 185413 August 1930) to help him manage the firm.
+In 1876, Chatto brought in Percy Spalding to help him manage the firm.
 Spalding was much more of a financial manager than a literary man, so Chatto was left to decide editorial matters himself.

-During the 1880s Chatto was determined to make Chatto & Windus the leading publisher of novels in London, and set out to dramatically increase their list.
-Chatto invested in expanding the list, buying the rights to the existing works of popular novelists such as Ouida, Wilkie Collins and others.
-He then reprinted them in cheap editions.
-He bought the remaining stock and copyrights of henry George Bohn's for £20,000.
+During the 1880s, Chatto was determined to make his firm the leading publisher of novels in London, and set out to dramatically increase their list.
+He bought the rights to the existing works of popular novelists such as Ouida and Wilkie Collins, and then reprinting them in cheap editions.
+He bought the remaining stock and copyrights of Henry George Bohn for £20,000, which expanded the range and type of books that he published.
 His strategy was to dramatically increase the firm's share of the novel market, and be the first choice for novelists.
 He certainly won the good will of writers.
-The purchase of Bohn's stock also expanded the range and type of books that he published.

-Chatto saw periodicals as another possible outlet for the firm's authors (and for the intellectual property that the firm had bought.)
+Chatto saw periodicals as another possible outlet for the firm's authors (and for the intellectual property that the firm had bought).
 He bought The Belgravia and its associated annual.
 He published The Idler from 1892 to 1911, and he also handled The Gentleman's Magazine.

-Frank Arthur Swinnerton, who worked at the firm, recalls Chatto as: a gentle elderly man with a rolling walk, genially sweet in manner to every member of his staff, and much loved.
+Frank Arthur Swinnerton, who worked at the firm, recalls Chatto as "a gentle elderly man with a rolling walk, genially sweet in manner to every member of his staff, and much loved".